Day One at the Futsal Champions League in Austria: The Highland League legend embracing a new challenge as Aberdeen play their first match

 Unfortunately just seconds before the half-time break, which comes after 20 minutes, Limassol regained the advantage.
 Angus’ sliding challenge on Fabricio Lima gave the Cypriots a penalty which Rafael Schlemper fired past Stewart Gray.

-Seven minutes into the second period Nikolas Sokratous made it 3-1 to Limassol, but Aberdeen were handed a lifeline in the 30th minute when Lima was sent, receiving a second yellow card for handball.
+Seven minutes into the second period Nikolas Sokratous made it 3-1 to Limassol, but Aberdeen were handed a lifeline in the 30th minute when Lima was sent off, receiving a second yellow card for handball.

 That meant the Cypriots were reduced to four players for two minutes of game time, but Aberdeen were unable to make the numerical advantage count and Giorgios Krekos jinked out of two challenges to score in the 32nd minute and make it 4-1.